elmeadows39-sys/security-labs/README.md

 Over time, this project may include media services, experimental workloads, and security labs, all built on the same underlying network foundation.

+## High-Level Network Layout

+Internet → ASUS Router (Trusted Network)
+- Main PC
+- Phones, TV, IoT
+- Omni Wi-Fi extender (same SSID)

+ASUS Router → Netgear Router (Lab Network)
+- Old PC used for testing and experiments

+The lab network is isolated from the trusted home network and is intended for learning, experimentation, and future homelab services.